thmadong/comove/README.md

 CoMove plans to provide a set of smart contract tools. it consists of many parts.
 Considering the limited resources, we plan to focus on the migration of virtual machine and the transformation of the Move programming language.
 When this infrastructure is complete, let's develop the rest of the work.

 Honestly, developing CoMove is a challenging task, and one of the most challenging tasks is how to integrate the Cosmos SDK and Move VM.
 Usually when dealing with this kind of problem, we will introduce the "bridge" design pattern to ensure that both sides of the integration can be as unchanged as possible.
-Throughout the implementation we will implement two bridges: Ship and Borrow.
+Throughout the implementation we will implement two bridges: Ship and DataLoader.

 CoMove is mainly composed of the following parts: